-PROPOSAL 1-ELECTION OF DIRECTORS
+PROPOSAL 1 - ELECTION OF DIRECTORS

 Our business and affairs are managed under the direction of our Board.
 Pursuant to our Articles of Incorporation, the Board may modify the number of members of the Board provided that the number of directors will not be fewer than three or greater than eleven and that no decrease in the number of directors shall shorten the term of any incumbent director.
-The Board currently consists of five members, of whom three are not "interested persons" of Saratoga, as defined in Section 2(a) (19) of the 1940 Act.
-Section 303A.01 of the New York Stock Exchange Listed Company Manual requires that the Company maintain a majority of independent directors on the Board and further provides that a director of a business development company ("BDC") shall be considered to be independent if he or she is not an "interested person" of the Company, as defined in Section 2(a)(19) of the 1940 Act.
+The Board currently consists of five members, of whom three are not "interested persons" of Saratoga, as defined in Section 2(a)(19) of the Investment Company Act of 1940 ("1940 Act").
+Section 303A.01 of the New York Stock Exchange ("NYSE") Listed Company Manual requires that the Company maintain a majority of independent directors on the Board and further provides that a director of a business development company ("BDC") shall be considered to be independent if he or she is not an "interested person" of the Company, as defined in Section 2(a)(19) of the 1940 Act.

 Under our Articles of Incorporation, our directors are divided into three classes.
 Each class of directors will hold office for a three-year term, and until his or her successor is duly elected and qualified.
-At each Annual Meeting, the successors to the class of directors whose terms expire at such meeting will be elected to hold office for a term expiring at the Annual Meeting of Stockholders held in the third year following the year of their election and until their successors have been duly elected and qualified or any director's earlier resignation, death or removal.
+At each Annual Meeting of Stockholders, the successors to the class of directors whose terms expire at such meeting will be elected to hold office for a term expiring at the Annual Meeting of Stockholders held in the third year following the year of their election and until their successors have been duly elected and qualified or any director's earlier resignation, death or removal.

-Mr. Grisius and Mr. Williams has been nominated for re-election for a three-year term, expiring in 2023.
-Mr. Grisius and Mr. Williams has not been nominated to serve as a director pursuant to any agreement or understanding between each of them and the Company.
+Mr. Looney and Mr. Whitman have been nominated for re-election for a three-year term until the 2025 Annual Meeting of Stockholders.
+Mr. Looney and Mr. Whitman have not been nominated to serve as a director pursuant to any agreement or understanding between each of them and the Company.

-A stockholder can vote for or against each of the nominees or abstain from voting.
-In the absence of instructions to the contrary, it is the intention of the persons named as proxies to vote such proxy FOR the election of the nominees named below.
-If any of the nominees should decline or be unable to serve as a director, it is intended that the proxy will be voted for the election of such person or persons nominated as a replacement.
-The Board has no reason to believe that the persons named will be unable or unwilling to serve.
+A stockholder can vote for or against the nominee or abstain from voting.
+In the absence of instructions to the contrary, it is the intention of the persons named as proxies to vote such proxy FOR the election of the nominee named below.
+If the nominee should decline or be unable to serve as a director, it is intended that the proxy will be voted for the election of such person or persons nominated as a replacement.
+Each director nominee has consented to being named in this proxy statement and to serving as a director if re-elected at the Annual Meeting.
+Accordingly, the Board has no reason to believe that the persons named will be unable or unwilling to serve.